-California Estate Administration
+California Estate Administration Through Probate

+All wills must go through a legal process called probate, where an authorized court administrator examines the will.
 In California, probate is the court supervised legal process through which an estate is administered.

-- Then, the personal representative completes an inventory of the estate’s assets
+- Then, the personal representative completes an inventory of the estate’s assets to determine how much the decedent’s property is worth.

-- Next, creditor claims are reviewed and paid by the estate
+- Next, creditor claims are reviewed and paid by the estate.

-- Finally, distributions from the estate are made to the beneficiaries
+- Finally, distributions from the estate are made to the beneficiaries.

 Personal Representative Appointed in Probate

-At the beginning of probate, a personal representative is appointed act on behalf of the estate; this personal representative ensures estate property is secured and maintained until it is distributed to heirs.
+At the beginning of probate, a personal representative is appointed to act on behalf of the estate; this personal representative ensures estate property is secured and maintained until it is distributed to heirs.
 If a decedent had a will, the representative is the “executor” named in the will.
-The named executor submits the will with a petition for probate to the court of the county in which the decedent most recently resided and pays the filing fee.
+The named executor submits the will with a petition for probate to the court of the county in which the decedent most recently resided, and pays the filing fee.

 Gathering Information for Probate Administration

-Taking Inventory of Estate Assets in Probate Administration
+Taking Inventory of Estate Assets in Probate Administration in CA

 A personal representative must file an inventory of property to be administered in the decedent’s estate along with an appraisal of the property in the inventory within 4 months after letters are first issued.
 Cal.
 Prob.
 Code §§ 8800, 8801.

 An inventory of estate property must include all property to be administered in the decedent’s estate.
-Cal.
-Prob.
-Code § 8850.

-The inventory shall specify the following property:
+Under Probate Code § 8850(b), the inventory shall specify the following property:

-“(1) money owed to the decedent, including debts, bonds, and notes, with the name of each debtor, the date, the sum originally payable, and the endorsements, if any, with their dates.
+“(1) [M]oney owed to the decedent, including debts, bonds, and notes, with the name of each debtor, the date, the sum originally payable, and the endorsements, if any, with their dates.
 The inventory shall also specify security for the payment of money to the decedent, including mortgages and deeds of trust.
 If security for the payment of money is real property, the inventory shall include the recording reference or, if not recorded, a legal description of the real property.

 (2) A statement of the interest of the decedent in a partnership, appraised as a single item.